Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 ![](img/System_Workspaces_35.png)

-On this screen you can edit the name, description, program, website URL and active status.
+On this screen you can edit the name, description, program, website URL, enable/disable baselining (SpiraTeam and SpiraPlan only), or toggle the active status.
 Once you have made the necessary changes, click the "Save" button to commit them.
 If you decide that you want to ignore the changes, click the "Cancel" button and the changes will be discarded.

 Next to the current template for the product, is a "Change" button.
 Clicking this will let you [change the product to use a different template](Product-Changing-Template.md).